-Court reserves order on DK Shivakumar's bail plea in money laundering case
+Court reserves order on D K Shivakumar's bail plea in money laundering case

-New Delhi, Sep 21: Special Court reserves order on Karnataka Congress leader DK Shivakumar's bail plea in a money laundering case, after the conclusion of arguments of prosecution and defence lawyers on Saturday.
+New Delhi, Sep 21: Special Court reserves order on Karnataka Congress leader D K Shivakumar's bail plea in the money laundering case, after the conclusion of arguments of prosecution and defence lawyers on Saturday.

 Shivakumar's counsels conclude the argument.
 Court to fix the date to pronounce verdict on bail plea after the lunch break.

-Earlier, following a special court in Delhi granting permission, family members of former Shivakumar were allowed to visit him on Friday till 11.30 am in the morning.
+Earlier, following a special court in Delhi granting permission, family members of Shivakumar were allowed to visit him on Friday till 11.30 am in the morning.
 Shivakumar, who is in Enforcement Directorate (ED) custody since September 3 is in Tihar jail, in connection to a money laundering case.

 Shivakumar was shifted to Tihar Jail from RML hospital in New Delhi on Thursday.
 He was taken to jail following doctors' report on his health condition.